-We must ensure that we have robust asset management strategies and plans.
-It will need to ensure that it has good quality information in place to inform planned investment costs, liabilities and projected spend.
-Detailed stock condition information is being completed just now which will provide us with comprehensive information about future investment requirements which will be reflected in an updated business plan.
+We must ensure that we always have robust asset management strategies and plans.
+We need to ensure that there is good quality information in place to inform planned investment costs, liabilities and projected spend.
+Detailed stock condition information has been completed which has provided us with comprehensive information about future investment requirements which have been reflected in the current projections.